codecygen/108-REST-API-Project/README.md

     }
     ```

-- This section prevents CORS error from another website
+- This section prevents CORS error from another website.
+Here is a CORS middleware.
     ```javascript
     // CORS Error Prevention
     app.use((req, res, next) => {